hbin0701/Solo-Improvisor/README.md

 Jazz Solo Improvisor Using Deep Learning

 Quick Sketch
-- Transcribe using Deep Learning from Yotuube videos.
+- Transcribe using Deep Learning from Youtube videos.
 - With these transcriptions, learn to generate.